mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 Next, you must use the GCP web console to [create a service account](https://console.cloud.google.com/iam-admin/serviceaccounts) with the owner role:

+**Gotcha Warning**: Due to [an apparent bug in GCP](https://stackoverflow.com/q/53410165/90388), the Docker image push to gcr.io (see the following section) will fail if you use your root GCP account (e.g., your @gmail.com account) or a service account you create through `gcloud`.
+{: .notice--warning}

 {% include image.html file="service-account-1.png" alt="Screenshot of service account creation screen" max_width="799px" class="img-border" img_link="true" %}

 {% include image.html file="service-account-2.png" alt="Screenshot of service account role selection screen" max_width="799px" class="img-border" img_link="true" %}